NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 17.md

 Jesus spoke these things; and lifting up His eyes to heaven, He said, **"Father, the hour has come; glorify Your Son, that the Son may glorify You,**

 ###### 2
-even as You gave Him authority over all flesh, that to all whom You have given Him, He may give eternal life.
+even as You gave Him authority over all flesh, that to all [[Word Definitions/Whom.md|whom]] You have given Him, He may give eternal life.

 ###### 3
 This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.